TrevorBivi/MicTools/README.md

 # About
-A program to control to enhancing microphone audio with an IR remote controller.
+A program to control microphone audio mixing with an IR remote controller.

 ## Features
   - mix in songs and soundboards with the audio coming from your microphone.